 You can quickly conclude that:

-• Some companies take their corporate image seriously and some don’t.
+• Some companies don’t take their corporate image seriously.

-• A few were prepared ahead of time and had suitable corporate photos ready while others weren’t prepared and they had to resort to either cell phone snaps or social pictures.
+• A few companies were prepared ahead of time and had suitable corporate photos ready.
+But other businesses weren’t prepared and they had to resort to either cellphone snaps or social pictures.

 • Some businesses spent money to present a polished, professional image and others couldn’t be bothered.